Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Minimal coupling model: mean-field theory

 To the electrostatic and elastic free energies we now add an explicit minimal coupling term, corresponding to an energy cost associated with dilatation/contraction of the colloidal lattice due to a local excess of positive or negative mobile charge.
 Since in an ideal crystal there is a one-to-one mapping of particles to lattice positions \cite{PhysRevB.81.134110}, the relation between the density change, $\delta c$, of the colloidal lattice with mean density $c$, and the divergence of the displacement field can be written as \cite{Landau}

-In our model we assume that the local density change of the colloidal lattice is a consequence of the local mobile charge density mismatch proportional to $(n_+ - n_-)$, and therefore the electrostatic-elastic minimal coupling term can be assumed to have the form
+In our model we assume that the local density change of the colloidal lattice is a consequence of the local mobile charge density mismatch proportional to $(n_+ - n_-)$, and therefore the { electrostatic-elastic} minimal coupling term can be assumed to have the form

 consistent with Eq. \ref{coupling1} and based upon assumption that the density change for positive and negative ions are the same but of opposite signs.
 We additionally assumed that the elastic coupling is the same - except for the sign - for both types of mobile charges, so there is only a single coupling constant.
-The above coupling term is just the first term in a series of higher order symmetry permitted scalar invariants that we will not consider explicitly in this work.
+The above coupling term is just the first term in a series of { higher-order symmetry-permitted} scalar invariants that we will not consider explicitly in this work.

-Gathering all the contributions to the free energy in this minimal model of electrostatic-elastic coupling, the total free energy is then given by
+Gathering all the contributions to the free energy in this minimal model of { electrostatic-elastic} coupling, the total free energy is then given by

 and the thermodynamic equilibrium is described by the corresponding Euler-Lagrange (EL) variational equations that are of the form

 as well as

 The explicit form of these equations is as follows.
 For the mobile charges